pedroinfo/SimpleFramework/README.md

 A set of code with common and useful tasks...

 If you need a class to manipulate your

-* appconfig,
-* imaging,
-* xml,
-* file system,
-* PDF generation,
-* fileupload,
-* grid on a webpage,
-* http,
-* ftp,
-* smtp,
-* websocket,
-* webcrawler,
-* authentication,
-* authorization,
-* roles,
-* security,
-* or anything basic, repeated that every business line project has we have it.
+  appconfig,   imaging,  xml,  file system,  PDF generation fileupload,   grid on a webpage,  http,  ftp,  smtp websocket,  webcrawler,  authentication,  authorization roles  security or anything basic, repeated that every business line project has we have it.

 The goal here is to have a code repository that makes things simple.
 No DDD or or patterns for building rockets to go to Mars.